-- Help Victoria remain a safe place to live by keeping this maximum-security prison secure and supporting male offenders through rehabilitation.
+- Help Victoria remain a safe place to live by keeping our prisons secure and assisting offenders to develop better relationships and improve their actions.

-- No qualifications are required.
-You will undertake a comprehensive, fully paid, eight-week training program before your first day on the job.
+- No experience required.
+Get paid to train – enjoy a comprehensive fully paid eight-week training program before your first day on the job.

 IT'S IMPORTANT WORK

 “If you're showing potential, the Department is always keen to push you in new directions.”